-DSGN 245-1,2 Computer-Aided Design I, II (.5 unit each)
+DSGN 245-0 Introduction to Computer-Aided Design: NX (.5 unit) Introduction to CAD software.
+Students develop solid models, detailed drawings, and product assemblies.

-1. Introduction to CAD software.
-Development of solid models, detail drawings, and product assemblies.
-2. Building of more complex shapes such as splines and other developed curves and of sheets through one or more sets of curves; applying specially shaped transitions between faces.
-This sequence may not be repeated for credit.
+DSGN 246-0 Computer-Aided Design: NX (.5 unit) Building more complex shapes such as splines and other developed curves, building sheets through one or more sets of curves, and applying specially shaped transitions between faces.
+Sequence may not be repeated for credit.